 However, I also heard some of the challenges of living in Germany, and Berlin in particular.
 Some of the warnings I heard even before making the plunge were, in no particular order:

 - The Berlin winters will destroy you!
 Months of freezing temperatures and grey skies that like to rain, particularly on the weekends when you most want to be outdoors.

 - People that are cold like the Berlin winters who won’t provide anything resembling good customer service and who will make it difficult for you to make long-lasting friendships with locals and other expats that may be there just for a short time.

-- Germany bureaucracy is slow, confusing, and seems to make it their goal to frustrate you beyond belief without providing an ounce of support in the process.
+- German bureaucracy is slow and confusing.
+It seems to make it their goal to frustrate you beyond belief without providing an ounce of support in the process.

 - You need to have an apartment in order to have a bank account, but you need to have a bank account in order to find an apartment… The endless cycle of head-scratching requirements will continue on into eternity, or at least as long as you live in Germany.

 While things are never quite as bad as people make them out to be from afar, I certainly experienced some version of each of these challenges while living in Germany.

 However, what surprised me most was one single challenge that I had not even considered before moving there – getting Internet in my apartment!
 In 2020, Internet is practically considered a basic human right, so getting your new flat in Berlin hooked up to the World Wide Web should be pretty straightforward, right?